Alpine-DAV/ascent/src/docs/sphinx/Actions/Actions.rst

 Ascent actions can be specified within the integration using Conduit Nodes and can be read in through a file.
 Each time Ascent executes a set of actions, it will check for a file in the current working directory called ``ascent_actions.json``.
-If found, the current actions will be updated with the contents of the json file.
+If found, the current actions specified in code will be replaced with the contents of the json file.
-If specific action exists in both the Conduit Node and the file, shared fields will be overridden with the contents of the file.
-If additional actions are present in the file, they will be appended to the current list of actions.
-The behavior is identical to a Python dictionary update.

-For example, if the existing actions in the Conduit Node contain:
+Then default name of the ascent actions file can be specified in the ``ascent_options.json`` or in the ascent options inside the simulation integration.

+Here is an example of an ascent actions json file:

 .. code-block:: json

   [

     {
       "action": "add_scenes",
       "scenes":
       {
         "scene1":
         {
           "plots":
           {
             "plt1":
             {
               "type": "pseudocolor",
               "params":
               {
                 "field": "zonal_noise"
               }